bastig2001/grman_project_2/README.md

 with the command line argument `-a` or `--server-address`.

-A client starts with a new synchronization round in a with `-m` specifiable interval or you can choose ti immediately reload everything and start a new synchronization process with the command `sync`.
+A client starts with a new synchronization round in a with `-m` specifiable interval or you can choose to immediately reload everything and start a new synchronization process with the command `sync`.

+*Sync* uses the subdirectory `.sync`, which it creates when it's missing, to save the database with the meta-data and to reconstruct the new versions of the files.
+Therefore one shouldn't save any files in this subdirectory.
+Also files under `.sync` are not synchronized as is the specified log file.

 ### Configuration